Tattu R-line battery review: 95C, more punch for your drone

 Tattu R-line 95C, 4S Li-Po battery review

 Disclosure: I received this battery as part of a product review collaboration with Gens Tattu.
-Although the batteries were offered for free, all opinions in this article remain my own and I was in no way influenced by the partner.
+Although the batteries were offered for free, all opinions in this article remain my own, and the partner in no way influenced me.

 Although I requested only one R-line 95C 4s Li-Po, I received 3 pieces.
 Nice surprise, thanks again.
 Batteries were well packed in a huge box.
 Each battery comes with its own safety instructions and charging plug protector.